 It was discovered by serendipity in 1987 by Francine Shapiro in the USA.
 Initially developed to help clients overcome anxiety associated with post-traumatic stress disorder (PTSD), it is now recognised by the National Institute for Clinical Excellence (NICE) as a first line treatment for PTSD.
 It has been applied to other conditions including depression, grief, phobias and panic disorder.

 EMDR works by helping you process stuck negative experiences that continue to affect you, even though the actual event is often long in the past.
+It involves:

 - Getting to know you, history taking, developing some trust, setting goals, using questionnaires and homework tasks.